soham4abc/postman-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 ## Getting Started

 Newman is built on Node.js.

-To run Newman, make sure you have Node.js installed.
+> To run Newman, make sure you have Node.js installed.

 You can [download and install](https://nodejs.org/en/download/current/) Node.js on Linux, Windows, and Mac OSX.

-After you install Node.js, Newman is just a command away.
+Once you install Node.js, Newman is just a command away.
 Install Newman from npm globally on your system, which allows you to run it from anywhere.

 ```bash
 $ npm install -g newman
 ```

 The easiest way to run Newman is to run it with a collection.
 You can run any collection file from your file system.
+The **newman run** command allows you to specify a collection to be run.

 > You can [export a collection](/docs/getting-started/importing-and-exporting-data/#exporting-collections) to share as a file.